omkarsharma2821/Weather-App/README.md

 ```
 ## 5️⃣ Handling EC2 Public IP Changes
 By default, AWS assigns a dynamic public IP that changes when the instance is restarted.
 To keep the same IP:
--Attach an Elastic IP (AWS allows only 1 free Elastic IP in Free Tier).
+- Attach an Elastic IP (AWS allows only 1 free Elastic IP in Free Tier).
--Go to AWS Console → EC2 → Elastic IPs.
+- Go to AWS Console → EC2 → Elastic IPs.
--Allocate a new Elastic IP and associate it with your EC2 instance.
+- Allocate a new Elastic IP and associate it with your EC2 instance.

 Now, your app will remain accessible even after a reboot.